Group Registration is now open

 International Scout Units

 International and Scout Units from National Scout Organizations who are members of the World Organization of the Scout Movement (WOSM) Participants are most welcome!
-Information on requirements for international participants is or will soon be available in a separate document (Information for International Participants and International Volunteers (Offers of Service) for PJ 2019.pdf)
+Information on requirements for international participants will be available soon.
+Please email firstname.lastname@example.org for more information on international participation.

 Payment can be made by Group cheque only and must be for all members of each Patrol.
 Registration costs and dates for payments